SidharthDahiya/Automation/_README.md

 The recorded Selenium IDE test automation (Test_run.side) can be executed using the Selenium side runner via the command line.
 This verifies that the automation works as expected.

 4. Uploaded to GitHub:
-Both the Python automation script (Python_Automation.py) and the recorded Selenium IDE test automation (Test_run.side file) have been uploaded to a GitHub repository for accessibility and assessment.
+Both the Python automation script (Python_Automation.py) and the recorded Selenium IDE test automation (Test_run.side) have been uploaded to a GitHub repository for accessibility and assessment.